Obinabo/dryclean/README.md

-# dryclean
+# Dryclean
 This is a laundry project built on HTML, CSS and touch of jQuery.
+It's a fictional cleaning agency.